damienmckenna/metatag/README.txt

     $conf['metatag_enable_node__carousel'] = FALSE;
   To enable the entity and/or bundle simply set the value to TRUE or remove the settings.php line.
-Note that the Metatag cache will need to be cleared after changing these settings, specifically the 'info' records, e.g. 'info:en'; a quick version of doing this is to clear the site caches using either Drush, Admin Menu (flush all caches), or the "Clear all caches" buton on admin/config/development/performance.
+Note that the Metatag cache will need to be cleared after changing these settings, specifically the 'info' records, e.g., 'info:en'; a quick version of doing this is to clear the site caches using either Drush, Admin Menu (flush all caches), or the "Clear all caches" button on admin/config/development/performance.